namankanakiya/connect-azuretables/Readme.md

     var options = {table: "customtablename"}

 Whether you use the default or specify your own name, the table will be created if it doesn't already exist.

+The package will log calls to it's core functions if you pass in a logging function in the options.
+For example:

+    var options = {logger: console.log};

+This is will log the main operations on sessions - set, get, destroy (typically this would be level INFO or below).
+The log message will contain the session ID, so if this is sensitive for some reason, do not supply a logger.
+It *never* logs the content of the session.
+Errors (like incorrect storage credentials or something) are thrown and not logged.

 Tests
 =====